cyrilgeorge153/Assignment/README.md

-Selenium-Maven-TestNG framework
+Selenium-Maven-TestNG framework.
 Used properties file to read url,username and password.
-Implemented Page Object Model and used page factory Added Extent Reporting in addition to the TestNG inbuild Reports.
+Implemented Page Object Model and used page factory.
+Added Extent Reporting in addition to the TestNG inbuild Reports.
 Added Log 4j Api to generate log files.
 Added groups concept in testng.xml file.